zamanianlab/BrugiaChemo-ms/README.md

 ## Description of files in `auxillary/`:

-**CNG, ChemoR, and TRP**: includes all seed sequences and alignment used for gene identification and annotation.
+**CNG, ChemoR, and TRP**: includes all seed sequences and alignments used for gene identification and annotation.

 **pfam_HMMs**: includes hidden Markov models curated by Pfam.